What is SEO?

 Google is continually optimising its SERP for the people who are searching – their customer.
 If your site is solving problems or answering questions for the searcher in the form of valuable content then this is a big positive.
-This is indicated by their time on your site and the pages per session.
+This is indicated by their time on your site and their pages per session.
 Better content minus jargon equals happy searchers and smaller bounce rates.

 Quite simply, Search Engines want their customers – the searchers – to be satisfied.
-Customer satisfaction is a focus for any good business.
+Customer satisfaction is the focus of any good business.

 Provide a good User Experience

 Along with number 1, Search Engines will look for sites that have fast load times and provide a great experience for their user.
 Websites that are optimised to load quickly, easy to navigate and provide helpful informative content will always rank higher.